mmouih/entity-generator/README.md

-# Payload Entity Generator
+# Entity Generator

-The **Payload Entity Generator** is a tool designed to streamline the conversion of JSON payloads into class entities for PHP applications running on PHP 7 and beyond.
+The **Entity Generator** is a tool designed to streamline the conversion of payloads into class entities for PHP applications running on PHP 7 and beyond.
 The generated entities adhere to the PSR-12 coding standards, ensuring a clean and consistent codebase.

 This tool is particularly valuable for swiftly transforming payloads into Data Transfer Objects (DTOs), enhancing your PHP application's flexibility and efficiency.